 Alternative Digital Nomad Visas in Portugal

-portugal golden visa for UK citizensApart from the Digital Nomad Visa, there are a few visa categories suitable for digital nomads interested in living and working in Portugal.
+portugal golden visa for UK citizensApart from the Digital Nomad Visa, a few visa categories are suitable for digital nomads interested in living and working in Portugal.

 The alternative Digital Nomad Visas in Portugal are the following:

-• The Short-Term Work Visa is the perfect choice for digital nomads intending to work from Portugal on a temporary basis.
+• The Short-Term Work Visa is the perfect choice for digital nomads intending to work from Portugal temporarily.

 • The D7 Passive Income Visa is ideal for those planning to stay for up to two years.
-However, you must provide proof of passive income and that you are not actively working to earn a living.
+However, you must provide proof of passive monthly income (rental income, pensions, investments, etc) and that you are not actively working to earn a living.

-• The D2 Business Visa and the Golden Visa program cater to individuals intending to make an investment in the Portuguese economy and desire a pathway to a permanent residency card.
+• The D2 Business Visa and the Portugal Golden Visa program cater to individuals intending to invest in the Portuguese economy and desire a pathway to a permanent residency card.

 D7 Passive Income Visa